 IHG Rewards Club Points

-The IHG Rewards Club Premium card is all about earning points that you can redeem for hotel stays or flights, retail vouchers, or car rentals.
+Points can be redeemed for hotel stays or flights, retail vouchers, or car rentals.
 If you'd rather use your IHG Rewards points to fly, they can be exchanged for seats on dozens of airlines.
 The mileage redemption rate varies by airlines.
 Here is a list of some of the more popular airlines that fly out of the UK, all of which convert IHG Rewards points to miles at a rate of 10,000 points to 2,000 miles (5:1):

 Popular Air Partners in the UK